Table of Contents

 5. Token Burns

 For the sake of preventing inflation, cryptographic systems must irreversibly destroy tokens.
 As tokens become more scarce, their value will rise.
-Binance reduces the total supply of its native coin, BNB, by burning it every three months.
-Over 30 per cent of Stellar’s total supply was wiped out in November 2019, resulting in a price hike of around 55 billion XLM tokens.
+Binance reduces the total supply of its native coin, Binance Coin (BNB), by burning it every three months.

 Tokenomics Analysis